In This Article

 It’s not required, of course.
-The New York Daily News states that going gray is in vogue, with celebrities like Helen Mirren, Jamie Lee Curtis, and Meryl Streep embracing their natural silver.
+These days, white hair is in vogue, with celebrities like Helen Mirren, Jamie Lee Curtis, and Meryl Streep all embracing their natural silver.

 Traditional hair dyes are full of potentially harmful chemicals that at high exposures, have been linked with skin and respiratory irritation, a suppressed immune system, and even cancer.

 The National Cancer Institute (NCI) states that over 5,000 different chemicals are used in hair dye products, some of which are reported to be carcinogenic in animals.
-Though manufacturers have improved dye products to eliminate some of the more dangerous chemicals that were used in the 1970s, most still contain things like:
+Though manufacturers have improved beauty products to eliminate some of the more dangerous chemicals that were used in the 1970s, most still contain less-than-savory ingredients.

-Turns out we can use a lot of natural ingredients—some of which we can find in our kitchens—to create new hair color.
+You natural beauty deserves natural products and it turns out we can use a lot of natural ingredients for hair care products—some of which we can find in our kitchens—to create new hair color.
 It depends on what color you’re looking for, how intense you want it, and how much time you want to spend.

 Keep in mind that natural color products are not the same as chemical color products.
 They don’t usually last as long, you won’t be able to completely change your natural color, and the color may be slightly different than you imagined.
 (Of course, that often happens in the salon, too!)